nbicocchi/learn-microservices/modules/resiliency/labs/README.md

 # Questions
 1. What is resiliency, and why is it essential in distributed systems?
-2. How does the Circuit Breaker pattern help improve resiliency in microservices?
-3. Explain how Resilience4j implements the Circuit Breaker pattern in a Spring Boot application.
-4. What are the key differences between the Circuit Breaker, Retry, and Timeouts patterns?
-5. Describe the *one thread per request* pattern and its key issues (i.e., thread pool/memory saturation).
+2. Describe the *one thread per request* pattern and its key issues (i.e., thread pool/memory saturation).
-6. Which are the most promising alternatives to the *one thread per request* pattern?
+3. Which are the most promising alternatives to the *one thread per request* pattern?
 Highlight their key features and mutual differences.
-7. What is the Bulkhead pattern, and how does it contribute to resource isolation?
-8. Describe the difference between client-side and server-side resiliency patterns.
+4. Describe the difference between client-side and server-side resiliency patterns.
+5. Describe the most used client-side resiliency patterns.
+6. Describe the most used server-side resiliency patterns.
+7. How does Spring Boot integrates the Resilience4j library?
-9. Describe pros and cons of *fixed-window*, *sliding-window*, *leaky bucket* policies for circuit breaker implementations.
+8. Describe pros and cons of *fixed-window*, *sliding-window*, *leaky bucket* policies for circuit breaker implementations.
+9. What role do retries play in improving the resiliency of microservices?
+Describe best practices for setting retry configuration.
 10. What role do timeouts play in improving the resiliency of microservices?
 Describe best practices for setting timeout values.